 “I had a great experience at Passport Health as I prepared to go to Afghanistan.
 The nurses were very knowledgeable, kind and friendly.
 I would definitely recommend it.”

 “Thank you for this service.
 We feel this service is a valuable resource and the staff were super knowledgeable.
-We feel safe traveling to Afghanistan.”
+We feel safe travelling to Afghanistan.”